AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

  Low-income consumers, specifically in the U.S., are likely to use Cash App more than other payment services, such as Venmo.

-According to data from Pew Research Center, which was released in September of 2022, lower-income consumers was twice the share than of upper-income consumers using Cash App in the U.S., specifically by 36% to 18%
+According to data from Pew Research Center, which was released in September of 2022, lower-income consumers was twice the share than of upper-income consumers using Cash App in the U.S., specifically by 36% to 18% **(payment dive)**

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)